0nza1101/AngularFire2-Ionic3-PictureUpload/README.md

-Simple app exemple showing how to upload image from gallery or from camera to Firebase with AngularFire2-rc4 and Ionic 3.
+Simple app exemple showing how to upload image from gallery or from camera to Firebase with Firebase, AngularFire2-rc4 and Ionic 3.

 <p align="center">
   <img src="https://j.gifs.com/Y693g0.gif" />